Top Landing Spots for Zachary Evans, CFB's No. 1 RB Recruit for 2020

-Some talented running backs have gone on to have NFL success out of UT.
-Names like Earl Campbell, Ricky Williams and Jamaal Charles come to mind.
+Talented running backs such as Earl Campbell, Ricky Williams and Jamaal Charles have gone on to have NFL success out of UT.
 Evans will have a chance to carry on that legacy of talented runners if he decides to play for the Longhorns.

 Alabama Crimson Tide